natemaia/dk/README.md

 #### Configuration

 There are example yaxwmrc and sxhkdrc in `doc/` or `/usr/share/doc/yaxwm` after installation.

 Yaxwm looks for a file `$YAXWM_CONF`, `$XDG_CONFIG_HOME/yaxwm/yaxwmrc`, or `$HOME/.config/yaxwm/yaxwmrc` and tries to execute it.
 This file is just a shell script, it must be executable.

-For advanced configuration like layout and callback functions, copy the default config header `src/config.def.h` to `src/config.h` then edit it, and recompile.
+For advanced configuration like layout and callback functions, copy the default config header `src/config.def.h` to `src/config.h` then edit it and recompile.
+This file isn't tracked by git so you can maintain configuration across updates.

 #### Todo